A breakdown of the different aspects of UX, its business value, and why ethical design will be a top priority in 2018 and beyond.

 What is UX Design?

-Ask any airport user; they’ll say that the three indicators of bad UX are:
+Ask any airport user; they’ll reveal that the three indicators of bad UX are:

-- Lack of value: inflated airport costs, yet, deflated experiences
+- Lack of value: inflated costs, yet deflated experiences

-- Feelings of negative emotion: airports often = confusion and frustration 😔
+- Feelings of negative emotion: confusion and frustration 😔

-Frustrated customers are unlikely to convert and unlikely to engage in the future.
+Frustrated customers are less likely to convert and less likely to engage in the future.

 Why does this happen?
-Why not improve the user experience? 🤔
+Why not improve this user experience? 🤔

 The Business Value of UX Design

 Great question.
 In this scenario, there’s no business value in improving the user experience.
-Since airports don’t typically compete for customers (most cities only have one airport anyway), they selfishly won’t waste their money on UX design because they know that they’ll acquire our custom anyway.
-Competition drives innovation, so a lack of competition essentially means there’s no need to bother trying to improve.
+Since airports don’t typically compete for customers (most cities only have one airport anyway), they selfishly won’t waste their money on UX design because they know that they’ll acquire customers anyway.
+Competition drives innovation, hence a lack of competition essentially means that there’s no need to bother trying to improve.

 Thankfully, most industries are rife with competition.
 It’s typical for businesses to compete with other businesses for customers, and while UX design isn’t the only ingredient in a successful company, the winners are those that invest in UX design.